Mental Health and Wellbeing studies

 GLAD

-This study will explore genetic and environmental factors associated with risk for depression and anxiety disorders in the UK, to understand these common disorders and help develop better treatments.
+This study will explore genetic and environmental factors associated with risk for depression and anxiety disorders, to understand these common disorders and help develop better treatments.

-You can take part in this study if you are over the age of 16 and have experienced clinical anxiety and/or depression in your life.
+- You can take part in this study if you’re over the age of 16 and have experienced clinical anxiety and/or depression in your life (a medical diagnosis is not required).

 Visit the GLAD study website to find out how to take part (opens new browser tab)